Skip to content

 Fixes it can prove

-sb fix applies guarded, idempotent edits for unused deps and env vars.
+The auto-fix engine applies guarded, idempotent edits for unused deps and env vars.
 Files that drifted since analysis are skipped, never clobbered.

 // how it works